aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 ### Softcover Documentation

-The softcover manual published as a softcover book can be found [here](https://manual.softcover.io/book)
+The softcover manual is published as a softcover book and can be found [here](https://manual.softcover.io/book)

 ### List of Docker softcover commands